mishthi-jaiswal/CCRM-JAVA-VITYARTHI/USAGE.md

 ## Sample of Operations performed

 ### Add a Student
-1. Select "Manage Students" from main menu
+1. Select "Manage Student" from main menu
 2. Choose "Add Student"
 3. Enter details of the student when prompt appears